SummaryRead the full fact sheet

 - excess mucus – the common cold, a bout of flu, hay fever or other allergies can cause an excess of mucus that may block the Eustachian tube of the ear

-- ear infections – including otitis externa (infection of the outer ear) and otitis media (infection of the middle ear).
+- – including otitis externa (infection of the outer ear) and otitis media (infection of the ).
 Fluid and pus don’t allow the full conduction of sound.

 Causes of hearing loss